When can I claim it?

 Changes to the State Pension were introduced on 6 April 2016.
-The new system is designed to be simpler, replacing basic and additional pensions with a new single-tier pension.
+The new system is designed to be simpler, replacing basic and Additional State Pensions with one new pension.

 Who can claim the State Pension?

 Your eligibility for the State Pension is based on National Insurance (NI) contributions.
-You might have gained these by paying NI while working, claiming NI credits while unemployed, or caring, or making voluntary NI contributions.
-The rules depend on whether you’re eligible for the basic State Pension or the new State Pension.
+You might have gained these by paying NI while working, claiming NI credits while unemployed or caring, or making voluntary NI contributions.
+The rules about how many years of NI contributions you need depend on whether you’re eligible for the basic State Pension or the new State Pension.

-The basic State Pension (if you reached State Pension age on or before 5 April 2016)
+The basic State Pension (if you reached State Pension age between 6 April 2010 and 5 April 2016)